 What Is GAP Insurance?

 If you have recently purchased a new or used vehicle, you were likely offered an opportunity to purchase Guaranteed Asset Protection or “GAP” insurance.
 This covers the difference between the amount that you financed and the vehicle’s actual value.
-Before you agree to the extra cost of that insurance, call the law offices of Douglas and London to speak with a New York car accident lawyer.
+Before you agree to the extra cost of that insurance, call the law offices of Douglas and London to speak with one of our New York City car accident lawyers.
 They can advise you as to whether you need that insurance– and if there are less expensive alternatives that might offer the same protection.

 GAP Insurance and the Depreciating Value of Your Car